That’s the question: How to start exercising for beginners?

 Regular physical exercise has got many positive effects on our health and on our well-being in general.

 Our body is not created to sit around, it is meant to be used.
 As the saying goes: “A rolling stone gathers no moss”.
 It is just like with a car, if it only stands in the garage year after year not being used, it won’t be able to take a drive with it, not without a thoroughly made service and repair work.
 Unfortunately, it isn’t as easy to repair a badly treated body as a car.
-Nevertheless, our body has got a huge potential to repair itself if we change our ways of living and start to treat it right.
+Nevertheless, our body has got a huge potential to repair itself if we change our ways of living and start to treat it with care.

 One of the most effective ways to turn your body and mind healthy, besides enough sleep and healthy food, is physical exercise.